University-of-Mons/sismic-tutorial/sismic-tutorial.md

 Finally, the last way to test and validate your statechart is by doing unit testing, as it is done with conventionnal code.
 It can be done using any testing library, but `unittest` will be used here.

-Testing the statechart can be done by using the interpreter object, queuing event, executing them and asserting the expected results.
+Testing the statechart can be done by using the interpreter object provided by sismic, queuing events, executing them and then asserting the expected results.

 Here is an example of some unit testing: